spefretus/maze_generator/README.md

-# simple maze
+# maze generator
-simple maze generator using massive of '_' and '|' symbols
+simple maze generator using the massive